Test and trace support payment scheme

 - be unable to work from home and will lose income as a result, and

 - be currently receiving Universal Credit, Working Tax Credit, income-based Employment & Support Allowance, income based Jobseeker’s Allowance, Income Support, Housing Benefit and/or Pension Credit, and

-- make a claim within14 days of the last day of their self isolation
+- make a claim within 42 days of the first day of their self isolation